kwincyjones/documentation/developer_manual/digging_deeper/groupware/mail_provider.rst

             // app specific code to create a fresh message e.g message object to send a message or save a message in drafts }

-        // this function is the extened capabilities added to this class from IMessageSend public function sendMessage(IMessage $message, array $option = []): void {
+        // this function is the extended capabilities added to this class from IMessageSend public function sendMessage(IMessage $message, array $option = []): void {
             // app specific code to send a message
         }